Our products are Sold at veterinary practices and pharmacies.

 Can dog dementia be prevented?

 Not with certainty, since age is the main driver.
 But lifelong mental stimulation, regular exercise, a brain-supportive diet, and good overall health care may help delay or lessen it.
-Catching the early signs and starting treatment promptly also protects more brain function.
+Catching the early signs and starting a vet-guided plan promptly gives you more function to support.

 Is dog dementia genetic?